City Baking Guide

 Front Range bakes with mile-high precision.

-Use Fort Collins' 5,003 ft preset to steady rise, moisture, and bake timing.
+Use Fort Collins' 5,003 ft preset when Front Range dryness and mile-high-ish elevation start showing up in spread, rise, and proof timing.

 Elevation5,003 ft